ucsd-ml-arts/ml-art-final-tymo/README.md

-# Project 4 Generative Visual
+# Final Project

 Your Name, yourcontact@ucsd.edu

-(Your teammate's contact info, if appropriate)
+(Your teammates' contact info, if appropriate)

 ## Abstract